rjc123/robincarswell.com/content/posts/podcasts-and-personal-development.md

 date: 2022-01-01T13:00:00+01:00
 ---

-Here's a list of podcasts and resources for your personal development in tech and startups.
+Here's a list of podcasts and resources for personal development in tech and startups.

-I'm putting it here, so that I don't lose it my common, modern, digital hoarding behaviour.
+I'm putting it here, so that I don't lose it in the giant email pile.

 ### Leadership and Management